Skip to main contentSkip to article

 • What's the typical Property Transfer Tax on a townhouse in Willoughby?

-Yes — Willoughby sits in the Vancouver Census Metropolitan Area, which is fully covered by the federal Prohibition on the Purchase of Residential Property by Non-Canadians Act.
-The Act is in force through January 1, 2027 and prohibits most non-Canadians from purchasing residential property in CMAs.
-7 exemption categories apply.
-Always confirm eligibility with a real estate lawyer before any offer where status is in question.
+Yes — Willoughby sits in the Vancouver census metropolitan area, which is fully covered by the federal Prohibition on the Purchase of Residential Property by Non-Canadians Act.
+The Act is in force through January 1, 2027 and bars most non-Canadians from buying residential property in a census metropolitan area.
+Seven exemption categories apply.
+Always confirm eligibility with a real estate lawyer before any offer where a buyer's status is in question.

 • What does the depreciation report tell me about a strata townhouse?